 The question is: is the difference among groups greater than that expected to be caused by chance?
 In other words, is there likely to be a true (real) difference in the population mean?

 Although it may seem difficult at first, statistics becomes much easier if you understand what the test is doing rather than blindly applying it.
-Hopefully ANOVA will become clear by following the steps below.
+This isn’t a “dummies”-level explanation, but hopefully ANOVA will become clear by following the steps below.

 The ANOVA model

 Mathematically, ANOVA can be written as: